NamazuStudios/crossfire/README.md

 # Namazu Crossfire

-This is a pre-release version of CrossFire which is an extension of Elements to enable CrossPlay games.
+This is an extension of Namazu Elements to enable CrossPlay games.
 Crossfire consists of two major components:

 * Server - A Websocket-based signaling server which queries the Elements database for other eligible players.
 It also enables signaling between players to establish peer to peer netplay.
 * Client - A Java-based client which communicates with the matchmaking and signaling services in order to establish connections between players and facilitate network play.